 - Beautycounter Charcoal Facial Mask: To be honest, I don’t totally love this one as much as my readers do; it’s water-based and makes my skin feel kind of itchy.
 Plus it contains phenoxyethanol which is an ingredient I typically try to avoid.
 But it’s a popular one!

-- Maya Chia Refresh Mint Resurfacing Moisture Mask: I sooooo want to try this one next!
-It’s the most beautiful bright blue color and looks incredibly refreshing.
+- Maya Chia Refresh Mint Resurfacing Moisture Mask: This mask is quite fantastic as well!
+It’s the most beautiful bright blue color and is incredibly refreshing.
+It’s a minty gel treatment that dissolves away dead skin cells with four types of acids.

 - Orgaid Organic Sheets Masks: These are made in the USA with awesome ingredients and biodegradable fabric.
 They have a bunch of options (I like the Greek Yogurt Nourishing mask).
 Sheet masks are also travel-friendly!
 You can use coupon code ORGANICALLYBECCA for a discount at The Choosy Chick.